GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

     yarnVersion?: string;
 }

-// Warning: (ae-missing-release-tag) "linkLocalBins" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "linkLocalBins" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function linkLocalBins(): Promise<void>;

-// Warning: (ae-missing-release-tag) "loadConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "loadConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function loadConfig(fromPath?: string): Promise<IRushConfig | null>;

-// Warning: (ae-missing-release-tag) "loadConfigSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "loadConfigSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function loadConfigSync(fromPath?: string): IRushConfig | null;

-// Warning: (ae-missing-release-tag) "main" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "main" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function main(): Promise<void>;

-// Warning: (ae-missing-release-tag) "NormalError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NormalError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class NormalError extends Error {
 }

-// Warning: (ae-missing-release-tag) "optionalArgument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "optionalArgument" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function optionalArgument(name: string): string | undefined;

-// Warning: (ae-missing-release-tag) "overallOrder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "overallOrder" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function overallOrder(rushProject?: RushProject): DeepReadonly<IProjectConfig>[];

-// Warning: (ae-missing-release-tag) "publishLocal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "publishLocal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function publishLocal(argv: string[]): Promise<void>;

-// Warning: (ae-missing-release-tag) "registerProjectToRush" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "registerProjectToRush" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function registerProjectToRush(projectPath: string, log?: (message?: any, ...optionalParams: any[]) => void): Promise<boolean>;

-// Warning: (ae-missing-release-tag) "requireArgument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "requireArgument" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function requireArgument(name: string): string;

-// Warning: (ae-missing-release-tag) "requireRushPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "requireRushPath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function requireRushPath(path?: string): Promise<string>;

-// Warning: (ae-missing-release-tag) "requireRushPathSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "requireRushPathSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function requireRushPathSync(path?: string): string;

-// Warning: (ae-missing-release-tag) "resolveNpm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "resolveNpm" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function resolveNpm(versions: Map<string, string>): Promise<Map<string, string>>;

-// Warning: (ae-missing-release-tag) "RunQueue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RunQueue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class RunQueue<T> {